Employer of Record in Ghana

 - Pricing: For some small to medium businesses and startups, the EOR rates can become substantial over time.
 By carefully assessing the EOR contract, you can avoid hidden or additional fees.

-- Employer involvement: As the Ghana EOR takes over legal liabilities, the employer may have less direct involvement in local workforce decisions.
+- Employer Involvement: As the Ghana EOR takes over legal liabilities, the employer may have less direct involvement in local workforce decisions.
 However, entrusting services such as tax filing and payroll to the Ghanaian EOR frees up time to focus on business growth.

 - Compliance: Without knowledge of Ghana’s labor laws, you are dependent on the EOR to remain compliant.
 The Ghanaian EOR must be reliable in keeping you updated on local laws and informing you of changes to prevent penalties.